IMG_4016.JPG

 at Uferstudios Berlin - Studio 1

-Over 4 days Sara Lu, Soroa Lear & Sebastian Abarbanell will transform Studio 1 at Uferstudios Berlin into a living space for creativity in performance, movement and collaboration.
-Each day we will share different offerings - performances, workshops, dialogues & more.
+Over 4 days Sara Lu, Soroa Lear, Sebastian Abarbanell &. more artists will transform Studio 1 at Uferstudios Berlin into a living space for creativity in performance, movement and collaboration.
+Each day we will share different offerings, performances & workshops.

 PROGRAM

-VIBRANT BODY into MAYHEM by Soroa Lear & Sebastian Abarbanell
+by Sara Lu, Soroa Lear & Sebastian Abarbanell

 PRICING